mjc-school/MJC-School/modules/module #1. GIT & Build Tools/Build Tools/gradle_task.md

     Call `Utils.isAllPositiveNumbers("12", "79")` from the `main` method of `api` subproject.

 ###Questions
-1. What do you understand by gradle?
+1. What are build tools?
+Why are they used?
 1. Explain gradle build life cycle.
 1. How can you run build?
 1. How can you run tests?